Panasonic FZ100 vs FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ100 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ100 does not offer wifi capability.
+In contrast, the FZ100 does not provide wifi capability.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ100 and FZ330 can be found, respectively, in the Panasonic FZ100 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic FZ100 and the Panasonic FZ330?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.